The best 6 cloud storage solutions for Windows users

 These features give you complete and total control over your storage needs.

-It’s also the utmost importance that you take advantage of cloud-based storage solutions that offer you complete and total control over the security of your files as well.
+It’s also of the utmost importance that you take advantage of cloud-based storage solutions that offer you complete and total control over the security of your files as well.

 Most services are going to offer at least some baseline level of encryption and protection, but you’ll want to be able to upload your encrypted files or utilize your security protocols as well to make sure that the actual physical files themselves that are hosted off-site are never compromised or taken advantage of.

 Upload & Download Speed

 Speed is critical, too.

 The faster your cloud-based storage solution can upload or share the data that you are looking to put on the cloud; the more effortless it is going to be to utilize this information in a variety of different ways effectively.

 Be sure to take advantage of solutions that are lightning fast, giving you the speed, safety, and security you are looking for across all of your windows and mobile devices.

 Ranking the best cloud storage for Windows users

 Right out of the gate, Amazon Cloud Drive has become one of the most impressive storage solutions available on the planet today and it only continues to get better and better as time goes on.

 Not the oldest or most well-known of all the cloud storage out there right now.

-And has some of the best infrastructure operating behind the scenes to offer lightning-fast transfers, effortless web administration tools come in the ability to be integrated into most any computer, laptop, or mobile device imaginable.
+And has some of the best infrastructure operating behind the scenes to offer lightning-fast transfers, effortless web administration tools come in the ability to be integrated into almost any computer, laptop, or mobile device imaginable.

 Google has been in the cloud-based storage world for quite a while now, and the Google Drive service that they provide has to be among the very best of the best anywhere in the world right now.